vimeo/VimeoUpload/README.md

 ### New Upload, Old Upload

-1. **Complex Server-side API** The current server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
+The current (public) server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
 This is more complex than we'd like it to be, and this complexity is not ideal for native mobile clients.
 More requests means more failure points.
-More steps means a process that's challenging to communicate to the user.
-The 4 requests are: (1) create a video object, (2) video file upload, (3) activate video object, (4) optionally set the video object's metadata (e.g. title, description, privacy, etc.)
+More steps means a process that's challenging to communicate to the developer and user.
+The 4 requests are:

+1. Create a video object
+2. Video file upload
+3. Activate the video object
+4. Optionally set the video object's metadata (e.g. title, description, privacy, etc.)

+A simplified flow is in private beta right now.
+It's being used in the current [Vimeo iOS app](https://itunes.apple.com/app/id425194759).

 ### Constraints